Chesapeake Ohio Airport History

 An annual plane show may become a fixture in Huntington.

-Gov. Holt gave the affair an official tenor by presiding at the ceremonies, after having flown to the show with the state aeronautics inspector.
+Gov. Holt gave the affair an official tenor by presiding at the ceremonies after having flown to the show with the state aeronautics inspector.
+But one obstacle remains to the show’s becoming a purely WV fixture: the airport is on Ohio soil.

 The Orlando Sentinel, 27 Nov 1939, Mon, Page 5

 Two Killed In Plane Crash HUNTINGTON.
 W. Va.
 Two men were killed yesterday at the Huntington-Ironton-Chesapeake airport when their plane collided In mid-air. with another as they were coming In for a landing.
-They were identified as J. C. Robiock. of Huntington, Ind., and Clark B. (Chris) Matthews, of Marietta, Ohio, a mechanic at the airport.
+They were identified as J. C. Robiock. of Huntington, Ind., and Clark B. (Chris) Matthews of Marietta, Ohio, a mechanic at the airport.
 The collision occurred about 400 feet In the air with a plane piloted by Dr. H. E. Guthrie of Huntington.
 Dr. Guthrie was unhurt and landed his plane safely.

-Portsmouth Times, Portsmouth, Ohio Tue, Sep 9, 1941 – Page 13
+Portsmouth Times, Portsmouth, Ohio Tue, September 9, 1941 – Page 13

-Two army fliers en route to Bowman Field near Louisville, KY escaped injured Sunday when their training plane cracked up in a muddy cornfield during take-off from the Huntington-Ironton-Chesapeake airport.
+Two army fliers en route to Bowman Field near Louisville, KY, escaped injured Sunday when their training plane cracked up in a muddy cornfield during take-off from the Huntington-Ironton-Chesapeake airport.

-Charleston Daily Mail, Charleston, West Virginia Sun, Dec 21, 1941 – Page 9
+Charleston Daily Mail, Charleston, West Virginia Sun, December 21, 1941 – Page 9

 Youngest Flyer Solos on Birthday